 Show you believe in them by telling them why.

 7. Forgive Them

-Trust Across America has once again released their list of Top 100 Thought Leaders in Trusted Business Behavior.
-See the list (and lots of other great content) in their lastest online issue of Trust Magazine.
-I feel very honored and humbled to be included with such amazing trust leaders.
+Trust Across America has once again released its list of Top 100 Thought Leaders in Trusted Business Behavior.
+See the list (and lots of other great content) in their latest online issue of Trust Magazine.
+I feel very honored and humbled to be included with such amazing leaders.

-Are you looking to build greater trust with your team?
+Are you looking to build greater results and influence with your team?
 I’d love to help.
 Give me a call at 443-750-1249 for a free consultation.